Skip Global navigation and goto content

 Contact the Florida Department of Health Residential Group Care Program

-3. How do I file a complaint against a Florida residential treatment center?
+• How to file a complaint against a Florida residential treatment center

-1. I am interested in starting a group home for boys between the ages of 8 thru 13, what information would be best to help me start this business?
-The Department of Health (FDOH) does not issue licenses for the operation of group homes for children.
-However, FDOH does conduct both Food Protection and Group Care related inspections in group homes and other residential facilities.
+The Florida Department of Health (DOH) does not issue licenses for the operation of group homes for children.
+However, DOH does conduct both Food Protection and Group Care related inspections in group homes and other residential facilities.
 Once you begin the licensing process with the licensing agency, you should contact the local Health Department (CHD) Environmental Health section for food hygiene, group care, drinking water supplies from a well, pool, and septic requirements/inspections/plan reviews.

-2. I want a list of residential group home facilities at which my child might be able to live and that accept SSI.
-The Department of Health (FDOH) is not the licensing agency for group homes.
+The Florida Department of Health (DOH) is not the licensing agency for group homes.
 A group home is a generic term used for a variety of care homes.
-These can be for children 19 years or less and licensed under the Department of Children and Families (DCF) or the Agency for Persons with Disabilities (APD ) if they serve disabled clients.
+These can be for children 19 years or less and licensed under the Florida Department of Children and Families (DCF) or the Agency for Persons with Disabilities (APD) if they serve disabled clients.
 Depending upon the needs of your child, you can contact the appropriate licensing agency listed below to get a listing of facilities in your area that serve your needs.

 If the home serves disabled clients, contact APD.